Emergency Medical Services' Role

-On medical calls, we strive to provide timely response, evaluation and treatment by well trained firefighters and lifeguards.
-If a medical condition necessitates transport to a local hospitals, our fire ambulances are fully equipped to provide basic and advanced life support emergency transportation and are staffed by two licensed firefighter / paramedics.
+On medical calls, we strive to provide timely response, evaluation and treatment by highly trained firefighters and lifeguards.
+If a medical condition necessitates transport to a local hospitals, our fire ambulances are fully equipped to provide basic and advanced life support emergency transportation and are staffed by two-licensed firefighter / paramedics.

-Since 1975, the Newport Beach Fire Department has been the sole provider of paramedic services for the City.
+Since 1975, the Newport Beach Fire Department has been the sole provider of paramedic services for the city.
 Our paramedics have a well-deserved reputation for providing high-quality patient care among the medical community and the public.
 Our department demonstrates its commitment to this level of service by providing extensive training, utilizing quality control measures, and purchasing the most technically advanced medical supplies and equipment.

-Personnel Training & Apparatus
+Personnel Training and Apparatus

 No matter what the situation, our citizens can expect to be treated with dignity, respect, and compassion.
 Over the years, our firefighters and lifeguards have earned the public’s trust and they take this responsibility very seriously.